 - The Extra has no effect on initiative and cannot be stolen or discarded via any card or racial ability.
 For all game purposes, treat it as an SC that was not chosen this round.

 - When the speaker takes their Strategy Action, resolve it completely, including everyone who wants to "piggyback" on its secondary.
 After that, resolve the secondary effect only of the Extra, starting with the speaker.
 Once done, return the Extra to the other unchosen SCs (do not put a trade good on it, as it was "sort of chosen" this round).

 Example, Part 1: Winnu is the speaker.
 They choose Leadership.
-The other races (L1Z1X, Muaat, Hacan, and Yssaril) choose Technology, Warfare, Construction, and Politics.
+The other races choose Technology, Warfare, Construction, and Politics.
 This leaves Diplomacy, Trade, and Imperial unchosen.
 Winnu chooses Trade as the "Extra."
 One trade good is put on both Diplomacy and Imperial.
 Winnu tucks Trade underneath their Leadership.

-Example, Part 2: Later, Winnu plays Leadership, and spends some influence on a total of five tokens.
+Example, Part 2: Later, Winnu plays Leadership and takes command tokens.
 The other four races all either spend influence for tokens or decline.
-Once this is completely done, the table resolves the secondary (only) of Trade; starting with Winnu, each player may spend a strategy token to refresh their commodities.
-(Hacan, of course, needs no token to do so.)
-No one gets the effect of the primary, so no one takes three extra trade goods or designates anyone to refresh commodities for free.
+Once this is completely done, the table resolves the secondary (only) of Trade: starting with Winnu, each player may spend a strategy token to refresh their commodities.
+No one gets the effect of the primary, so no one takes three extra trade goods or designates anyone to refresh commodities for free!
 Afterward, Winnu flips Leadership over and returns Trade to the table next to Diplomacy and Imperial.

 Voting (a step by step guide)